You360 – What do you really want?

 In a business, you may be on your own, and it will be challenging to take much time to recover.
 More so in very small or micro business, with client deadlines or stores to open.
 Developing emotional resilience can be essential.

-Business ownership is going to expose areas where you will need Personal Development, and this is something to be prepared for.
+Business ownership is going to expose areas where you will need personal development and growth, and this is something to be prepared for.

 Our Third Life Aspect is Relationships, and its importance is of little surprise.